NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/writing-client-side-prediction-code.md

 ### Networking the last fetched input

-Or you can handle this yourself, by networking the last fetched input.
+Or you can handle this yourself, by storing and networking the last fetched input:

 ```csharp